wqking/metapp/readme.md

 ```

 Now let's use the reflected meta class.
 Obtain the meta type for MyPet, then get the meta class.
+If we've registered the meta type of MyPet
+to MetaRepo, we can get it at runtime instead of depending on the compile time `getMetaType`.

 ```c++
 const metapp::MetaType * metaType = metapp::getMetaType<MyPet>();
 const metapp::MetaClass * metaClass = metaType->getMetaClass();
 ```

-`getConstructor`, then invoke the constructor as if it's a normal callable, with property arguments.
+`getConstructor`, then invoke the constructor as if it's a normal callable, with proper arguments.
 Then obtain the MyPet instance pointer from the returned Variant and store it in a `std::shared_ptr`.

 ```c++